nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 Callbacks for the macro :c:macro:`NRF_MODEM_LIB_ON_SHUTDOWN` must have the signature ``void callback_name(void *ctx)``, where ``ctx`` is the context passed to the macro.
 See the :ref:`modem_callbacks_sample` sample for more information.

-The library wrapper can also initialize the Modem library during system initialization using :c:macro:`SYS_INIT`.
-The :kconfig:option:`CONFIG_NRF_MODEM_LIB_SYS_INIT` Kconfig option can be used to control the initialization.
-Some libraries in |NCS|, such as the :ref:`lte_lc_readme` have similar configuration options to initialize during system initialization and these options depend on the configuration option of the integration layer.
-If your application performs an update of the nRF9160 modem firmware, you must disable this functionality to have full control on the initialization of the library.

-The library wrapper also coordinates the shutdown operation among different parts of the application that use the Modem library.
-This is done by the :c:func:`nrf_modem_lib_shutdown` function call, by waking the sleeping threads when the modem is being shut down.

-When :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE` Kconfig option is enabled, the modem traces are enabled in the modem and are forwarded to the `Modem trace module`_.

-When using the Modem library in |NCS|, the library must be initialized and shutdown using the :c:func:`nrf_modem_lib_init` and :c:func:`nrf_modem_lib_shutdown` function calls, respectively.

-:kconfig:option:`CONFIG_NRF_MODEM_LIB_LOG_FW_VERSION_UUID` can be enabled for printing logs of both FW version and UUID at the end of the library initialization step.

 Socket offloading
 *****************